WilliamSimoni/MMI40/README.md

 Wizard 2.0

-Read Yaml.confgurator.pdf for the full documentation.
+Read Yaml-configurator.pdf for the full documentation.

 -Download last version of Node.js